Fuzzbox999/linux-dotfiles/.config/ranger/README.txt

 - you select a wallpaper
 - 'w' calls pywal
 - then 'd' o 'l' selects if the theme must be dark or light
-- then the optional 'o' indicates if a Gtk theme must be generated
 - then '1', '2', '3', '4' or '5' selects the backend to run (Wal, colorz, haishoku, colorthief or schemer2).

 These backends of course have to be installed.